drevops/vortex/.scaffold/docs/content/introduction/architecture.md

 ## Scripts

-DrevOps provides a set of [POSIX](https://en.wikipedia.org/wiki/POSIX)-compliant scripts designed to orchestrate workflows.
+Scaffold provides a set of [POSIX](https://en.wikipedia.org/wiki/POSIX)-compliant scripts designed to orchestrate workflows.

 During installation, the scripts are added to your project repository into